aws-samples/amazon-gamelift-unity/README.md

 ## Alternative method of installing credentials file with Powershell ##

-Powershell and the AWS Tools for Visual Studio can also be used to manipulate the profiles in the SDK store, although frankly the above is simpler.
+Powershell and the AWS Tools for Visual Studio can also be used to manipulate the profiles in the SDK store, although frankly the above is siimpler.
 See instructions here: <http://docs.aws.amazon.com/powershell/latest/userguide/specifying-your-aws-credentials.html> and here: <http://docs.aws.amazon.com/toolkit-for-visual-studio/latest/user-guide/getting-set-up.html#creds>

 Store the credentials manually with the profile name demo-gamelift-unity using Powershell as follows: